Coaster Hub Overhaul (Pedal Brake Hub)

 This article with discuss the basic bearing service of coaster-brake hubs, also referred to as a "back pedaling brake."

 The hub contains internal brake shoes housed inside a metal shell.
-A clutch mechanism allows the hub to engage and drive the bike foward.
+A clutch mechanism allows the hub to engage and drive the bike forward.
 The clutch then disengages for coasting or braking.
 Rotating the pedals backwards expands the brake shoes into the steel hub in order to slow the bike.
-These types are of hubs are not considered “high performance”, and are limited in their ability to stop the bike.
+These types are of hubs are not considered “high performance,” and are limited in their ability to stop the bike.

 A basic coaster hub is seen below.
-As the bicycle is pedalled forward, the sprocket turns the driver into the clutch.
+As the bicycle is pedaled forward, the sprocket turns the driver into the clutch.
 The clutch end is serrated with sharp teeth and these literally jam into the hub shell, turning the shell and wheel forward.
 When the pedals stop turning, the clutch pulls away from the hub shell.
 If the pedals are moved backwards, the clutch pushes into the brake shoes.
 The shoes are pushed outward into the shell.
 As the shoes drag against the shell, they attempt to turn the left side cone.
 There is a long brake arm that is fixed against the frame of the bike to prevent the left cone from turning.
 There can be a substantial amount of friction inside the shell.
 It is important to grease the shoes, bearings, and all internal parts.
 Generally, use grease capable of higher temperatures.

 - Begin by loosening brake arm stop screw to free arm from frame.

 - Remove wheel from from bike and remove axle nuts and washers from axle.